 This begs the question.

 How can brands and businesses make themselves heard and known through this online cacophony?
 How can they direct this always-engaged traffic to their landing pages/profiles and ensure profitable conversion rates?
-Most importantly, which particular social media trends should they incorporate in their marketing strategy to be successful in 2019?
+Most importantly, which particular social media trends should they incorporate in their marketing strategy to be successful?

 What’s a hashtag?